 What are your particular areas of need?
 Do you need accounting, marketing, start up, strategy, website, finance, supply chain, etc. experience?
 Identify what type of experience and interest you want your intern to have.
 This first question also requires you to describe the projects you wish to accomplish during the internship.
 Do you need to add content to your website?
 Or put together a reporting package?
 Whatever it is, write it down.
 Then put a time commitment that you need in order to fulfill that project.
 It would be silly to expect a full time college student to work 40 hours a week.
 It’s just not possible; plus, you would be wasting your money as their productivity would be low.
 What time commitment do you expect from your intern?
 Think in the range of 10-30 hours per week.

 How much are you willing to pay the intern per hour?
 Typically, we pay interns starting at $15/hour and potentially give raises depending on the length of their internship.
 Why do we pay them twice as much as minimum wage?
 You get what you pay for.
 Do you want someone who needs to make ends meet?
-Or do you want someone who want to learn and jump start their career?
+Or do you want someone who wants to learn and jump start their career?

 Next, you need to identify what time commitment you can offer.
 While we’ll go into more detail about this later in the blog, you need to be able to commit several hours to your intern for training, mentoring, etc. That is one of the criteria for an internship.